geomblog/fairness/lectures/l3a.md

 is maximized, where $p_i = |D_i|/|D|$.

-The new idea here is to incorporate statistical bias considerations into the split function.
-Let us define a notion of entropy for the group variable $g(x)$ as before.
+The new idea here, proposed by Kamiran et al. is to incorporate statistical bias considerations into the split function. [@kamiran_discrimination_2010] Let us define a notion of entropy for the group variable $g(x)$ as before.

 $$ H_g(D) = \sum p_i \log \frac{1}{p_i} $$